deekayen/aidstoscoutmastership/manuscript/character.md

 Why worry about individual training? they ask.
 Because it is the only way by which you can educate.
 You can instruct any number of boys, a thousand at a time if you have a loud voice and attractive methods of disciplinary means.
 But that is not training - it is not education.

-Education is the thing that counts in building character and In making men.
+Education is the thing that counts in building character and in making men.

 The incentive to perfect himself, when properly instilled into the individual, brings about his active effort on the line most suitable to his temperament and powers.